-4-WEEK CIT OPTION (15 YEAR OLDS)
+4-WEEK Counselor-in-training OPTION (Grade 10)

-Counselors in training (CITs) will have the opportunity to

-work with our Role Models as mentors while engaging with our campers in a hands on learning environment!
+Counselors in training (CITs) will have the opportunity to work with our Counselors as mentors while engaging with our campers in a hands on learning environment!
 CITs will gain additional experience through team building, asset development, service learning projects, and mock interviews.
-They will also be exposed to various trainings from some of our best YMCA leadership staff, including Listen First and Bully Prevention to name a few!
+They will also be exposed to various trainings from some of our best YMCA leadership staff!